Shaping Leadership for a Workplace Focused on Human Performance

 Studies show that the more financial stress an individual is under, the more likely that their well-being is compromised.
-Per a recent survey by the American Psychology Association, money and finances have remained the top stressor since 2007.
-Furthermore, the 2015 survey shows that stress related to financial issues could have a significant impact on Americans’ health and well-being.”
+In this survey from the American Psychology Association, money and finances have remained the top stressor since 2007.
+Furthermore, the survey shows that stress related to financial issues could significantly impact Americans’ health and well-being.

 Help leadership boost financial health

-Follow the Leader: Maverick’s owner and philanthropist Mark Cuban, is an advocate for conservative money practices in order to focus on the opportunities you really want in life.
+- Follow the Leader: Maverick’s owner and philanthropist, Mark Cuban, is an advocate for conservative money practices to focus on the opportunities you want in life.

 Strong Leaders Invest in Professional Development